deckhouse/virtualization/docs/USER_GUIDE.md

       for a running VM only: while the VM is stopped, the condition is absent.
     - If the VM itself is fit for migration but no other node in the cluster matches its placement rules, the condition is `False` with the reason `VirtualMachineNoMigrationTarget`.
+    - If the matching nodes exist but none of them can take the VM at the moment (excluded from scheduling, not ready, running no virtualization), the condition stays `True` with the reason `VirtualMachineWaitingForMigrationTarget`: such a state clears up on its own.
   - Possible issues:
     - Incompatibility of processor instructions (when using host or host-passthrough processor types).
     - Difference in kernel versions on hypervisor nodes.
     - No other node matches the placement rules of the VM or of its VirtualMachineClass.
     - Not enough CPU or memory on eligible nodes.
-    - Neumspace or project quotas have been exceeded.
+    - Namespace or project quotas have been exceeded.
   - Diagnostics:
     - Check the `.status.conditions` condition `type: Migrating` as well as the `.status.migrationState` block